Extending

 There are three ways to extend the system, ordered by complexity:

-• Or update these Python files (no YAML DSL required):
+• Or update these Python files directly (no YAML DSL required):

 • src/ml_switcheroo/semantics/standards_internal.py

-1. Adapter API: Write Python classes for full framework support (e.g. adding TinyGrad).
+2. Adapter API: Write Python classes to support entirely new frameworks (e.g. adding TinyGrad or MindSpore).

-2. Plugin Hooks: Write AST transformation logic for complex architectural mismatches.
+3. Plugin Hooks: Write AST transformation logic for complex architectural mismatches that ODL cannot handle (e.g., state injection, context manager rewriting).

 🏗️ Architecture Overview